Yuske-audiofreak/pdsnd_github/README.md

+## Project Title
+Bikeshare project with GitBash.
+This is 3rd challenge of gitBash project.

 ### Data Updated
-This file is modified for github course on 9th Nov.
-2020(20201109).
+This file is modified for github course on 8th Dec.
+2020(20201208).

 ### Date created
 2020-10-18 (18 Oct 2020)
 The last file of bikeshare.py file is created on 21 Sep 2020.

-### Project Title
-Bikeshare project with GitBash
-This is 3rd challenge of gitBash project.

 ### Description
 (Describe what your project is about and what it does)